deployment-gap-model-education-fund/deployment-gap-model/README.md

 ```
 make sql_shell
 ```
 starts a PostgreSQL interactive terminal.
+This is helpful for inspecting the loaded data.

 ```
 make shell
 ```
 starts a bash interactive terminal.
+This is helpful for debugging.

 ```
 make run_etl_bq
 ```
 runs the etl and loads the data to our BigQuery instance.
+Currently only @bendnorman has the permissions to load to BigQuery.

 ```
 make jupyter_lab
 ```
-starts a jupyter lab instance at http://127.0.0.1:8888/.
-If you have another jupyter service running at 8888 you can change the port by setting an environment variable in your shell before running this command:
+starts a jupyter lab instance at `http://127.0.0.1:8888/`.
+If you have another jupyter service running at `8888` you can change the port by setting an environment variable in your shell before running this command:

 ```
 export JUPYTER_PORT=8890